Who Is At Fault for an Accidental Shooting?Last updated on: January 26, 2021

 Lack of Supervision

-Children who are left unsupervised with an improperly stored gun may be unaware of the dangers it poses.
-Pediatricians warn that children as young as three years old are strong enough to pull the trigger on a handgun.
+Children who are left unsupervised with an improperly stored gun may be unaware of the dangers it poses that children as young as three years old are strong enough to pull the trigger on a handgun.

 When alcohol and firearms mix, they can have deadly consequences.
 Alcohol and drugs impair coordination and judgment, increasing the chances of an accidental shooting.